Home

 Where to Start

 Put one recurring 1:1 on every manager's calendar this week and protect it like a customer meeting.
-That single act, a block nothing is allowed to bump, does more than any framework.
-The content can be rough at first; the consistency is what compounds.
+Then change what you measure them on, because as long as the only number is quota, the lowest-scoring discipline in your whole engine will stay that way.
+The content can be rough at first; the consistency and the accountability are what compound.

 Build a coaching cadence that sticks

-My Sales Coaching Program develops reps and managers together, so the people running your 1:1s have the scorecard, the formats, and the trust to make weekly coaching actually change behaviour.
+My Sales Coaching Program develops reps and managers together, so the people running your 1:1s have the scorecard, the formats, and the measurement model to make weekly coaching actually change behaviour.
 Benelux and DACH, in person or remote.